DiscontinuedUpdate: Newton Motion 7

 Here, Newton maintains the trademark Motion fit.
 It has decent security in the heel and the midfoot while the forefoot has very good space for the toes to wiggle.
 Naturally, the fit can be taken advantage of by those with slightly narrow to slightly wider feet.
 Sizing is also a little different as it is about ½ smaller than the previous model.

 Super High Abrasion Rubber Compound or SHARC covers the underfoot of the Motion IV.
 It is very durable and has very good traction.
 The most notable feature in the outsole is the 5-lug system or what Newton calls as POP 1.
 In this rendition of the POP, the edges of the lugs are even or squared and gives the most responsive feel relative to the POP design among Newton shoes.
 As the runner lands, the lugs compress to form a trampoline effect.
+This technology is also used in the Gravity 8 and other Newton running shoes.

 The staple of Newton shoes is a High-Rebound EVA, which is compression-molded.
 Adding stability to the shoe is the new EMB or Extended Medial Bridge.
 This is Newtonian talk for a wedge of stiff EVA on the medial side to hold off overpronation.
 The force upon impact when landing is transformed into responsive energy through the outsole lugs and midsole.
 Hence, Newton calls this as the Action/Reaction Technology.